My purpose is to give life in all its fullness (John 10:10 TLB).

 If you could choose one word to describe your life journey so far, what would it be?
 Explain.

-What one commitment do you need to make today in order to live the life of purpose God created you to live?
+What one commitment do you need to make today to live the life of purpose God created you to live?

 More from the Girlfriends